John-R-Wallace-NOAA/rgit/README.md

     system("rm -r -f rgit") # Delete repo after push - inspect it before deletion if you like getwd()  # Check for original working directory

 All these steps are in the function gitPush() which can be called with autoExit = FALSE, but using verbose = TRUE is a good first step when diagnosing problems.
-Note that quotes, on the file in current working directory to be pushed, are optional:
+Note that quotes, on the file in current working directory to be pushed, are optional.
+However, double (not single) quotes are needed on the message:

     gitPush(gitPush.R, message = "Fixed another comment", verbose = TRUE)